GRCC is where artisan brewers and expert operations professionals get their start.

 - Internship at a brewery or brewing-related operation.

+Students will acquire the ServSafe Alcohol certification and take the Certified Beer Server examination while participating in the program.
 Students will also be prepared to sit for the Cicerone examinations and three levels of certification from the Institute of Brewing and Distilling: Fundamentals of Brewing & Packaging of Beer; Diploma in Brewing; and Diploma in Packaging.
 (These exams are not part of the curriculum; however, the training in the classes will assist students who choose to do these in the future.)